WIKI2020/FacePose_pytorch/README.md

 **Q1.
 Why implement this while there are several FacePose projects already.**

-A1: Because the existing open source project identification error is large。
+A1: Because the existing open source project identification error is big。

 **Q2: What exactly is the difference among this repository and the others?**

 A2: For example, Here are some of the common methods used by other open source projects:
-1. Dlib:It is not accurate for face key points recognition, and the error is large when the face is rotated or occluded.
+1. Dlib:It is not accurate for face key points recognition, and the error is large when the face is rotated or roll.
 2. Virtual 3D model:it is very inaccurate to compare the recognition of key points with a "2D to 3D Virtual fix model",because everyone has a different face.
+3. 3DDFA:The effect is poor,I don't know why there are so many "github stars".
-3. Through the convolution network statistics face key point bitmap, the angle is also very inaccurate.
+4. Through the convolution network statistics face key point bitmap, the angle is also very inaccurate.

 **Q3: What should I do when I find a bug?**